phoenix-diff/phoenix-diff/guides/configuration.md

 * `OTEL_EXPORTER`
   * not set - Don't export otel metrics
   * `honeycomb` - Send the traces directly to honeycomb
+  * `signoz-local` - Send the traces to a local instance of signoz
   * `stdout` - Output the traces to stdout.
 Useful for debugging locally.

 * `OTEL_HONEYCOMB_API_KEY` - The API key used to send data to honeycomb.
 Required when using the honeycomb OTEL exporter.